easttennesseecc-star/Q-Top-Dog-IDE/STRATEGIC_ADVANTAGE_PLAYBOOK.md

 ### Category 4: PRODUCT VELOCITY (Your Real Superpower)

-**Current Issue**: "Q-IDE is feature-complete but GitHub has more features"
+**Current Issue**: "Top Dog is feature-complete but GitHub has more features"

 **Reframe as Strategic Advantage:**
 ```